1727806031878.png

 Tatla Lake Elementary/Junior

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Language teachers and district staff represented Cariboo-Chilcotin School District at the First Nations Education Steering Committee (FNESC) conference in Vancouver.
-The team learned from powerful presentations, connected with one another and colleagues from across the province, and celebrated both what is already happening in our schools and what is possible.</span></p><p class="editor-paragraph"><img src="/images/e5ae6922-6340-46c3-979f-4cd42523a929" alt="Cariboo Chilcotin Team at FNESC cheryl lenardon" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph"><br></p>
+The team learned from powerful presentations, connected with one another and colleagues from across the province, and celebrated both what is already happening in our schools and what is possible.</span></p><p class="editor-paragraph"><img src="/images/e5ae6922-6340-46c3-979f-4cd42523a929" alt="Cariboo Chilcotin Team at FNESC cheryl lenardon" width="682" height="512" style="width:682px;height:512px;display:inline-block"></p><p class="editor-paragraph" dir="ltr"><br></p>

-Forest Grove attends the Orange Shirt Day organized by the Orange Shirt Society of Williams Lake
+Forest Grove Attends the Orange Shirt Day Organized by the Orange Shirt Society of Williams Lake

 Forest Grove Elementary

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Our students joined students form the rest of the district to listen to the presenters and enjoy the stations set up by local Indigenous groups.
-Students made buttons, Smudge spray, rattles and some even had their face painted.</span></p><p class="editor-paragraph" dir="ltr"><br></p><p class="editor-paragraph"><img src="/images/88c0c73c-0da5-4d22-837f-0af796b54186" alt="processed E29815C8 2B9A 40A6 B54F ECCD993C7F7 Ty Lytton" width="500" height="666" style="width:500px;height:666px;display:inline-block"></p><p class="editor-paragraph" dir="ltr"><br></p>
+Students made buttons, Smudge spray, rattles and some even had their face painted.</span></p><table class="editor-table"><colgroup><col><col></colgroup><tbody><tr><th class="editor-tableCell editor-tableCellHeader" style="width: 350px; background-color: rgb(242, 243, 245); border: 1px solid black; vertical-align: top;"><p class="editor-paragraph"><img src="/images/a618b833-f744-45db-8271-377228b9245d" alt="Forest Grove attends the Orange Shirt Day1 Ty Lytton" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph"><br></p></th><th class="editor-tableCell editor-tableCellHeader" style="width: 350px; background-color: rgb(242, 243, 245); border: 1px solid black; vertical-align: top;"><p class="editor-paragraph"><img src="/images/74ed2830-671d-4947-b822-1ad5bed1fcd0" alt="Forest Grove attends the Orange Shirt Day2 Ty Lytton" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph"><br></p></th></tr></tbody></table><p class="editor-paragraph"><br></p>

-District Lahal tournament
+District Lahal Tournament

 100 Mile Elementary